BelT26/1001-Souks/README.md

 ![Models](https://github.com/BelT26/1001-Souks/blob/main/static/screenshots/models.jpg)

-The relationship between the models and the fields they contain can be seen in the diagram below.
+The relationship between the each of the models can be seen in the diagram below.
+The query model is currently independent of all other models but could potentially be linked to the UserProfile.

 ![Model Relationships](https://github.com/BelT26/1001-Souks/blob/main/static/screenshots/model_relationships.jpg)